 Or Rethink Traditional Options

-Says Rivera, “The challenge with a traditional venue is making sure it feels full with a dozen or so guests—not like 100 people didn’t show up!”
+Rivera suggests, “The challenge with a traditional venue is making sure it feels full with a dozen or so guests—not like 100 people didn’t show up!”

 This is where design comes in.
 “Making a large space feel intimate can be so fun, as you have the opportunity to get really creative with seating and table layouts, as well as add things like lounge or creative bars and food stations,” Meyer adds.
 “Consider an extra-large round table for 20 to fill more space, or mix up how the venue is usually used by having the ceremony where others might have dinner and vice versa.
 With a smaller group, you can think outside the box about where you host each part of the celebration.”